-Exploring Complex Problems.
-In addition to group construction, the EDC supports collaborative problem solving.
-Once the model is built, the neighbors indicate how they travel to various destinations by using electronic markers to connect homes, schools, and shopping centers (see Figure 3).
 This allows them to identify where transportation demands are heaviest and lightest and guides informed decisions regarding bus route placement.
 After the bus route is in place, the EDC's computational model simulates the behavior of the constructed bus system.
-This provides a dynamic view of the situation-the simulation shows how the model behaves (e.g., the neighbors see how the bus travels along the route)-situated in a real task that the participants encounter.
-The resolution grows out of the shared understanding that emerges as neighbors begin to better understand each other's perspectives regarding the neighborhood as they construct the model from their own understanding of their neighborhood.
+In this way, the EDC supports the exploration of complex systems in a dynamic and contextualized manner.
+It is dynamic because the simulation shows how the model behaves (e.g., the neighbors see how the bus travels along the route), an attribute that our earlier physical decisionsupport games did not afford

+[Arias et al., 1997].
+It is contextualized because it is situated in a real task that the participants encounter and because the resolution grows out of the shared understanding that emerges as neighbors begin to better understand each other's perspectives regarding the neighborhood as they construct the model from their own understanding of their neighborhood.
 This is important because each participant may come to the table with different, often tacit [Polanyi, 1966] concepts about the neighborhood.